-If the communications are not on work devices, or use work emails, then the provisions of the Privacy Act 2020 will determine the extent to which employers can collect this information.
-Information Privacy Principle One, for example, prohibits an organisation collecting personal information other than for a lawful purpose or if collection is necessary for a function of that organisation.
+If the communications are not on work devices, or use work email, then the provisions of the Privacy Act 2020 will determine the extent to which employers can collect this information.
+Information Privacy Principle One, for example, prohibits an organisation from collecting personal information other than for a lawful purpose or if collection is necessary for a function of that organisation.

 Dawn raids and search warrants

 26 Are search warrants or dawn raids on companies a feature of law enforcement in your country?
 Describe any legal limitations on authorities executing search warrants or dawn raids, and what redress a company has if those limits are exceeded.